 Dr. Karasick has spent his entire IBM career on the creation and productization of novel technologies, with leadership roles across IBM’s Research and Software organizations: Lab Director in Beijing (collaboration software development) and in San Jose CA (IBM Almaden Research Center); strategy/delivery responsibility for the IBM Research Software Portfolio; IBM’s Business/Technical strategist for IBM’s Software business; Director of Development for mobile and desktop platforms and technologies; IBM CTO for mobile computing; and Director of Development of mobile and sensor/actuator solutions.

-Karasick has published numerous papers in the areas of software engineering, geometric modeling, programming languages and compilers and pervasive computing.
+Dr. Karasick began his IBM career in 1988 as a researcher with diverse research roles.
+He has published numerous papers in the areas of software engineering, geometric modeling, programming languages and compilers and mobile computing.
 He is also a prolific inventor, being recognized as an IBM Master Inventor.
 He received an Honors B.S. from the University of Manitoba, MS from McGill University, and PhD from McGill and Cornell Universities, all in Computer Science.